qingmeiwangdaily/HCL_TPP/README.md

 ![image](https://github.com/qingmeiwangdaily/HCL_TPP/blob/master/HCL_TPP.jpg)

 ## Reference
-If you use this code as part of any published research, please acknowledge the following paper (it encourages researchers who publish their code!):
+If you use this code as part of any published research, please acknowledge the following paper:
 ```
   @article{wang2023hierarchical,
   title={Hierarchical Contrastive Learning for Temporal Point Processes},